Large hatch M4A2 Shermans

 M4A2 76mm M4A2 76mm

 Foundry casting capacity was limited, and early on, Fisher Body was tasked with designing alternatives to the Sherman's many cast components.
 The welded together drivers' hoods introduced on Fisher M4A2(75)s in late 1942, are the most conspicuous examples of the use of alternate parts.
 Fabricated HVSS suspension arms can be seen mixed in with the usual cast "bogie arms" on many of the Canadian M4A2(76)s.
-According to a Tank Arsenal Proving Ground Report dated 9 May, 1945, they were designed "by the Fisher Tank Division as alternatives for the standard cast steel arms to alleviate a critical casting situation.
+The cast arms have been noted to be Part Numbers D80066 A or B. A few examples of the fabricated arms have been observed with "7028976" stamped into them, which we take to be the part number.
+According to a Tank Arsenal Proving Ground Report dated 9 May 1945, they were designed "by the Fisher Tank Division as alternatives for the standard cast steel arms to alleviate a critical casting situation.
 They were fabricated from two-inch armor plate with the spring seat pin, gudgeon pin, and bogie wheel shaft bosses cast and welded into place."
 Compared to the cast suspension arms (right) originally designed by Chrysler, all of the fabricated arms we have seen have "void lightening holes."
-For improved strength, the TAPG Report recommended that the holes be eliminated and reinforcing ribs be added, but if these revisions were ever made before the end of Sherman production, we have not as yet come across an example.
+For improved strength, the TAPG Report recommended that the holes be eliminated, and reinforcing ribs be added, but if these revisions were ever made before the end of Sherman production, we have not as yet come across an example.
 In any case, we would guess that, starting around March 1945, Fisher mixed these in, one to a side, with the cast type.
 The fabricated units may have been mounted in the center, as seen in the APG photo of Serial Number 65132 shown earlier.
 These can be spotted on a few surviving M4A1(76)s as well.
-Photos courtesy of Scott Taylor.

 M4A2 76mm